pregnancy symptoms

 PREGNANCY SYMPTOMS

 Some women knows immediately when they are pregnant, whereas others find out with some surprise.
-Pregnancy symptoms are different for everyone, but there are a few definite signs to look out for.
+Pregnancy symptoms differ for everyone, but there are a few definite signs to look out for.
 These include

 • A missed period